Feuerhamster/Feuerhamster/README.md

 *FullStack Web-Developer living in nothern germany*

 ## 🙋 About me
-I am 19 years old and have been programming since I was 14.
+I am 20 years old and have been programming since I was 14.

-Currently I'm doing a nice apprenticeship at Topmotive and in my freetime I'm developing some great projects.

 ## 🌍 Links & social
 **My website:** https://lmke.dev